IamLunchbox/powerdns-cli/README.md

 - Exporting and importing data in JSON.
 - Exporting RRSets in BIND.
 - Idempotence.
-- "Builtin" access to the current api-specification
+- "Builtin" access to the current api-specification.

 ## Usage
 ```shell